allenai/paper-embedding-public-apis/README.md

 ## Support / Questions

 Please feel free to submit an issue directly on this repository and please make this your first course of action in case of any issues or errors.
 Thanks!

+## Deploying

+Code for managing this deployment on AWS can be found [here](https://github.com/allenai/s2-cdk-sagemaker-apis).